Bragado/RedReader/esofDocs/Software Design.md

 For the logic view we will have another file, to analyse a litle better this section.

+---

 ### <a name="views"></a> Views

 #### <a name="logical"></a> Logical View

+RedReader is an Android app so that, there are only four different types of app components: Activities; Services; Content providers; Broadcast receivers.
+RedReader uses them all.
+Almost every class in RedReader extends from one of this four components.
+The app start’s with RedReader class, that extends from activity, and that’s how almost every android application starts.
+Then, calls another class that extends from Service (threads) and so one.
+So basically, what I want to say with this is that Android has importante components to this project, however we are not gonna studied them, we take them as "granted".

+The Logic View “shows the logical packages and their relationships”.
+As said before, we have another file describing with more detail every package therefore, in this section, the following diagram shows an overview of all packages presented in RedReader.

 <p align="center">
   <img src="https://github.com/Bragado/RedReader/blob/master/esofDocs/img/logicalView.png" alt="LogicalView"/>
 </p>

+---

 #### <a name="development"></a> Development View

 #### <a name="process"></a> Process View